 Using Your First Home’s Equity

 If you don't have enough cash to make a 20 percent down payment, you can tap into the equity on your current home.
 There are tax implications, however.
-For example, you can only write off the interest on $100,000 of the equity loan.
+For example, you are no longer allowed to take a tax deduction for a second home that is purchased with a home equity loan if that home is a vacation home.
+For a secondary residence, you are permitted to deduct mortgage interest on loans up to $750,000 or $375,000 if married filing separately.
 A home equity loan will cost you 1 to 2 percentage points higher than a conventional mortgage, so limit the amount of equity you withdraw to the bare minimum.

 Selecting a Lender